isomerpages/nparks-skyrise/_incentive-scheme/How to apply.md

 * Document showing estimated cost of Rooftop/Vertical Greenery (e.g., Quotation from contractor)
 * Details of irrigation and drainage if applicable

+#### Alteration
+NParks’ prior approval should be sought for any changes to the submitted plant species or rooftop/vertical greenery plan as deviation from the approved plan may affect SGIS approval and subsequent reimbursement.

+### Stage 2: Reimbursement
+Once the installation is completed, please contact your Skyrise Greenery Manager to begin the reimbursement process.
+NParks will arrange a site inspection to ensure that 80% greenery coverage of the proposed plan has been achieved.

+Documents Required for Reimbursement for Rooftop/Vertical Greenery